 Dwight D. Eisenhower became the first president to publicly declare his support for the constitutional amendment to lower the voting age limit.

 He stated that the youth being enlisted to fight in the military should be allowed to vote.

 In 1969 during the Vietnam War, there were demonstrations by voting rights activists addressing lawmakers’ hypocrisy.
 There were also resolutions presented to Congress, but none were successful.

-In 1970 the Voting Rights Act 1965 was passed by Congress, and President Richard M. Nixon signed it.
+In 1970 the Voting Rights Act of 1965 was amended by Congress, and President Richard Nixon signed the amendments into law.

-The Supreme Court resolution on the Twenty-Sixth Amendment
+The Supreme Court Resolution on the 26th Amendment

-This caused further dissatisfaction, which led to the proposal of the Twenty-Sixth Amendment, which was ratified faster than any other amendment in the United States and enacted in 1971.
+This caused further dissatisfaction, which led to the proposal of the 26th Amendment, which was ratified faster than any other amendment in the United States and enacted in 1971.